Cottrell Scholars

 The primary criterion for the Cottrell Scholar Award is that the proposed research will add to fundamental scientific knowledge in one of the three core disciplines (Chemistry, Physics, and Astronomy) and hence, applied research without a significant fundamental component is not funded.
 "Applied research" is interpreted as any type of research aimed at developing known science into new technology, methods, or techniques, or the applications of methods and techniques to topics in disciplines other than the three core disciplines.
 Furthermore, as applications must include both research and educational plans, applications are not accepted if the research plan, itself, would be on science education.
 If unclear on whether a particular research area fits programmatic guidelines, please contact program director Silvia Ronco.

 Educational Plan.
 The educational plan should identify a significant problem in undergraduate or graduate science education and offer a feasible strategy to address it.
-Main criteria for evaluating the educational plan include: (a) the originality of the proposal; (b) the potential impact in undergraduate or graduate science courses; (c) the potential impact in student demographics; (d) the applicant’s commitment to excellence in education; (e) knowledge of current science education literature; (f) assessment of the proposed educational plan; and (g) suitability and sustainability within the institutional setting.
+Main criteria for evaluating the educational plan include: (a) the originality of the proposal; (b) the potential impact in undergraduate or graduate science courses; (c) the potential impact in student demographics; (d) the applicant’s commitment to excellence in education; (e) knowledge of current science education literature; (f) assessment of the proposed educational plan; (g) departmental buy-in (shown by participation of departmental and/or institutional colleagues); and (h) suitability and sustainability within the institutional setting.
+A letter of support from a Departmental Chair, Dean or Provost that endorses the educational proposal and indicates why the applicant is the appropriate faculty member to undertake the project is required.

 Because each institutional setting is unique and has different needs, the components of a successful educational plan vary widely.
 Goals and desired outcomes that will help enhance the applicant’s institutional educational environment must be clearly stated.
 Prior accomplishments in STEM higher education enhance the case for the applicant's commitment to education.